 - You’re muscular enough which shows that you’re strong, have time to work out, and can afford eating lots of protein and good food.

 Skinny folk often don’t have a strong and muscular core (if they do, they’d likely consider themselves as being “fit” and not skinny.)
-For skinny folk, they will get a six-pack by lifting weights and eating well to build lots of mass, working on their abs and obliques, and keeping the body fat in check as they get bigger.
+For skinny and skinny-fat folk, they will get a six-pack by lifting weights and eating well to build lots of mass, working on their abs and obliques, and keeping the body fat in check as they get bigger.

 So there’s two parts to getting a six-pack: